sveltejs/kit/documentation/docs/05-modules.md

 - `page` contains an object with the current [`url`](https://developer.mozilla.org/en-US/docs/Web/API/URL), [`params`](#loading-input-params), [`stuff`](#loading-output-stuff), [`status`](#loading-output-status) and [`error`](#loading-output-error).
 - `session` is a [writable store](https://svelte.dev/tutorial/writable-stores) whose initial value is whatever was returned from [`getSession`](#hooks-getsession).
 It can be written to, but this will _not_ cause changes to persist on the server — this is something you must implement yourself.

+- `updated` is a [writable store](https://svelte.dev/tutorial/writable-stores) whose initial value is false.
+The app's version will be checked every minute for changes, setting the value to true if the version does not match the version at the time the store was created.
+It can be written to when custom logic is required to detect updates.
+There is a `check` function to force the version check immediately, returning the result.

 ### $lib

 This is a simple alias to `src/lib`, or whatever directory is specified as [`config.kit.files.lib`].
 It allows you to access common components and utility modules without `../../../../` nonsense.